Etempa-Web-Solutions/Joy-Theme-Documentation/General/index.md

 To keep the branches tidy and to avoid massive merge conflicts, try to limit yourself to one develop branch unless strictly necessary.

-When you have finished your local work, merge your branch with the master branch and delete your branch.
+When you have finished your local work, merge your branch with the develop branch and delete your branch.
+The develop branch will periodically be merged into the master branch to release 'versions'

 In the event of any conflicts, please work with the other developer to resolve.